space222/ROMBro/README.md

 # ROMBro
 ## A Gameboy (and GBC) Emulator

-Able to run a decent number of programs.
+Able to run most software for either GB or GBC.
-Sound is the biggest missing piece (in progress) and there's a few pieces of software that either don't run or not perfectly.
+At least one GBC game has wrong colors in places.
+Sound is coming along, but sweep, noise, and at least one of length or envelope is bugged.